“We walked in the cold air

 So, here we are: at Vienna’s prime!
 “Le Parfum” carries a fine choice of niche perfumes, check their list here.
 The staff?
 Simply brilliant, as it goes with exclusive niche stores.
-Interior is urban-cool roccoco, the obligatory “rest and relax while enjoying” corner ever present.
+Interior is urban-cool rococo, the obligatory “rest-n-relax while enjoying” corner ever-present.

 This is what I’ve hunted down for you; I am happy to present the following pearls.
 This is just a brief preview.
 Detailed reviews will follow in weeks to come.

 Teresa Helbig – Teresa, A bulldog in the Atelier, Tangier Memories – there they go, taking me back to Morroco again!
 Each one with a story, each one to savor.

 Carner Barcelona “Black Collection” – Smells of Catalonia (I really do miss Barcelona very very much…).
 It’s all about memories, feelings, olfactory impressions.
 I agree and present the “Rose&Dragon” (Once upon a time, a Princess was enslaved by a Dragon…St. George killed the beast to save the Princess.
 It’s blood-drenched the soil and from the Dragon’s blood a Rose grew…and this perfume captures its fragrance).

 Santi Burgas White Collection – Unplanned Perfumes: unplanned?
 Hmmmm.
 Just as Nature is unplanned…fascinating world of associations in insect decorated bottles!